HarcourtsAcademy/grav-ha-user/pages/03.qualifications/01.australia/01.nsw/nsw-certificate-of-registration.md

   - id: CPPDSM4008
   - id: CPPDSM4080

-course_structure: A blended learning programme that begins online with a number of interactive tasks that you can do from your own computer.
+course_structure: A blended learning program that begins online with a number of interactive tasks that you can do from your own computer.
 This is followed by a full day in the Academy classroom that includes application of knowledge gained and one-on-one guidance to help you achieve success.

 elective_qualification_units:
   course_units: